 10) The use of special, complex, computerized “devices” in warfare (11:24-25, KJV) is a feature peculiar to modern times.
 (Points 9-10 are covered here in this Post).

 11) “For ships from Cyprus shall come against him.”
 This statement in Daniel 11:30 applies nicely to the modern situation.
-Cyprus has by all appearances become a military stronghold for the powers of the West, mainly the U.S. and Britain, who will try to oppose the rise of the Antichrist.
+Britain occupies two huge military bases in Cyprus.
+(See map.)
+As a result Cyprus has become a military stronghold for the powers of the West, mainly the U.S. and Britain.
+The bases were used in the Iraq and Afghan wars and will probably by used again to oppose the rise of the Antichrist.
 He and his forces will be confronted in war by these battleships (and “air ships” too most likely).
 In ancient times Antiochus Epiphanes was confronted by the Roman envoy, whose ships may have passed through Cyprus; however, it was a diplomatic confrontation, not a real war engagement.
 The ultimate fulfillment is yet to come.

 13) The phrases “at the appointed time” and “time of the end” (11:27, 29, 35, 40) are referring to that momentous event of Christ’s return.
 It is the fixed destination of human history, over which the other events taking place around that time in history are “appointed” and will have no power either to hasten or delay.
 These phrases should indicate clearly enough that the passages where they are found are not dealing with past events, but with events that will happen just prior to Christ’s return.